SOAR-Lab/agent-traj-visualization/README.md

 - `autocoderover_csv/`
 - `reconstructed_autocoderover/`
 - `data/json/results.json`
+- `data/json/labeler_viewer_exports.json`

+`results.json` is specific to the bundled AutoCodeRover dataset.
+User-uploaded trajectories sent from Labeling to Overview are tracked through `labeler_viewer_exports.json` and are treated as unscored because TraceView cannot infer patch outcomes for arbitrary uploaded logs.

 The other JSON files in `data/json/` are legacy artifacts from earlier prototypes and are not used by TraceView.